Miguel Rojas Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.36 team ERA that ranks 18th across all league pitching staffs.
+- The Pirates have the 19th-ranked team ERA across all league pitching staffs (4.39).

-- Pirates pitchers combine to give up the third-fewest home runs in baseball (86 total, one per game).
+- Pirates pitchers combine to give up the fourth-fewest home runs in baseball (88 total, one per game).

-- Bido (0-1) gets the starting nod for the Pirates in his fifth start of the season.
-He has a 4.74 ERA in 19 2/3 innings pitched, with 18 strikeouts.

-- In his last appearance on Friday, the right-hander threw 3 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.
+- In his last time out on Saturday against the Milwaukee Brewers, the righty threw five innings, giving up eight earned runs while surrendering nine hits.

-- The 27-year-old has put up an ERA of 4.74, with 8.5 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.